The pattern is common in Christian history.

 The context, combined with complementary information, prohibits a woman from arrogating herself to the formal role of “the teacher” in an assembly where men are subordinated to the status of students (cf. 1 Cor.
 14:34-35).

 In my commentary on Paul’s letters to Timothy and Titus, I have discussed this in detail (Jackson 2007, 60-78).
 In my research, I consulted dozens of scholarly works pertaining to 1 Timothy 2:12.
-Not once did I discover a scholar, in the church or out, who contended that this text indicates a woman can never teach (didasko) a man.
+Not once did I discover a scholar, in the church or out, who contended that this text indicates a woman can never under any circumstance teach (

 Is there any New Testament evidence that a woman, under proper circumstances, could instruct a man scripturally?
 How much evidence would be required?
 Would one example be sufficient?